nochinator/Dynamic-live-architecture/README.md

 A function similar to this is included in every neural network framework that I can find.
 This used to be two functions, but now it's only one.
-First the input for the network is given to the input neurons.
+First, the input for the network is given to the input neurons.
-Input neurons don't actually do any processing.
+Input neurons don't do any processing.
 This is simply how data gets into to the network.
 Each neuron in the network will receive a list of the outputs of every neuron in the network.
 We multiply the outputs of the network by the weights stored in the neuron.
 We do not use an activation function as non-linearity is introduced in the structure of the network.
 After every neuron has fired, the output of each neuron in the output layer is collected into an array and returned.
-This is a much simpler and more performant method from the old system.

 ### Training